 Please leave a 5 star ⭐️ rating and/or a review in the comments section further below.

-*The post for Stuffed Shells was first published March 10, 2020.
-The post was updated and republished July 27, 2021.
+*The post for classic stuffed shells was first published March 2020.
+The post was updated March 2023.